cggh/panoptes/documentation/importsettings.rst

 PieChartMap
 ...........
 Defines a view that shows a set of pie charts on a geographic map.
-This is achieved by combining information from two datatable:
+This is achieved by combining information from two datatables:
  - A locations datatable.
-Each item in this datatable is a location and will display a pie chart
+Each item in this datatable defines a location and will display a pie chart.
  - The current datatable (where the view is defined).

 A set of properties of the current table is used to define pies on all pie charts.